xmatters/xm-labs-easyvista/README.md

 # Configuring EasyVista

 * To produce a fully working two-way integration with xMatters, configuring EasyVista correctly is key.
-The configuration with EasyVista is a bit more complex comapred to xMatters.
+The configuration with EasyVista is a bit more complex compared to xMatters.
 Rest assured, we will go through each configuration step by step in this lab.

-### Create a Catagory
+### Create a Category

-* You'll want to select/create a Catagory to use in EasyVista if you want the integration to work for specific workflows.
+* You'll want to select/create a Category to use in EasyVista if you want the integration to work for specific workflows.
 You can see how to do that [here](https://wiki.easyvista.com/xwiki/bin/view/Documentation/Incident+Catalog)

 * Once that catagory is created, you'll want to assign it to the corresponding workflow that you'll use to create an incident.
 In this lab, we'll use **Incidents/Infrastructure/Database** as as or Catagory and **Incident:Database** as our workflow